sebastienrousseau/shokunin/README.md

 ### Platform support

-`Shokunin (職人) Static Site Generator` is supported and tested on the following platforms:
+`Shokunin Static Site Generator` is supported and tested on the following platforms:

 #### Tier 1 platforms